 You may be able to find the answer you want in our handy general Frequently Asked Questions (FAQs).
 Quick access to your top questions!

 To report a lost/stolen debit/ATM card: Call 1-800-236-2442

 PLEASE NOTE: DUE TO THE LIMITATIONS OF ELECTRONIC MAIL, THESE MESSAGES CANNOT BE ACCEPTED AS OFFICIAL NOTIFICATIONS OF QUESTIONS OR PROBLEMS RELATING TO YOUR ACCOUNT.

 Information sent by electronic mail is at risk of loss of confidentiality if the information is shared over the Internet.
-We do not recommend sending confidential information such as account numbers or social security numbers by electronic mail.
+We strongly advise against sending confidential information, such as account numbers or social security numbers, by electronic mail.
 You may contact us directly at 508-481-8300.

 Frequently Asked Questions for Main Street Banking